 MSHA specifically requested comments on whether "in considering the size of the operators greater weight should be placed on the size of the controlling entity."
-NSSGA recommends that MSHA continue to look only at the individual mine site and not to place greater weight upon the size of the controlling entity.
+We recommend that MSHA continue to look only at the individual mine site and not to place greater weight upon the size of the controlling entity.
+Although we are a considerably sized controlling entity, many of our mines have achieved many years, some over 20, without a lost time injury, and these and others often pass consecutive inspections without citations.
+To treat these entities the same as an operation with a less than stellar performance is a disservice to the miners at the exemplary sites and in effect imposes collective punishment with a chilling effect on exemplary sites.
 The stone, sand and gravel industry consists of numerous plants, each in its own local market.
 To look at issues on a company-wide basis would create a financial disadvantage to small operations owned by large companies and promote an adverse competitive environment in local markets.
 It is essential to ensure that all operations are treated equally with respect to violations and penalties that directly affect safety.